 Flashback — is there a jump in time where we go back to a previous event?
-If so, why?
+If so this does happen, why is it so?
 How does this change our understanding of the present moment?

 Flashforward — is there a jump forward in time?
-If so, why and how does this change our understanding of the present moment in the story?
+If there is a jump, why and how does this change our understanding of the present moment in the story?
 Why did the writer make a gap in time there?

 Tension — is there a build up and/or release of tension?
 How does this affect our engagement with the story?
 How is the tension created through pacing and punctuation?

 Mood — what feeling is created in the text — is there a semantic field which shows the mood (a group of words that contribute to one overall impression)?
 Why did the writer want to set this particular mood and how does it make us feel?

 Tone — what is the writer’s attitude towards the subject?
 Are they serious or sarcastic, positive or negative?
 How does this affect our experience of the story?